hardlyrichie/computer_vision/README.md

 ### Design Decisions

 A couple specific design decisions were made when implementing this behavior.
 The first was that only shadows below the horizon line were considered when choosing the optimal shadow.
 This was done because often the model would pick up shaded regions that were floating and the neato could never enter that area.
 Therefore, only shadows on the ground were considered.
-Another design decision that was made was to limit the speed of any neato movement
+Another design decision that was made was to limit the speed of any neato movement.
+This is because running the inference of the shadow detection model on CPU takes a considerable amount of time, and in testing when the neato's movement speed was too quick, the shadow mask would be too delayed to make accurate decisions in real time.
+Therefore, with a slower movement speed the difference between the shadow mask received and the real time camera view would be minimized.

-Describe a design decision
-* only get shadows below the horizon, slow movement to let inference catch up

 ## Reflection

-What challenges did you face along the way
-* Inference w/ cpu, model not working right, opencv ros bug

-What would you do to improve the project if you had more time
-* Move project to a machine that can use gpu acceleartion
-* memory so that chose one shadow and go to it while not getting distracted by other closer shadows that pop up

-Did you learn any interesting lessons for future robotics programmin projects?
+Getting all the components of the project to work together was a challenging problem to solve.
+When planning out the project, all the components theoretically would fit easily with one another.
+But as always, integration hell is definitely a thing.
+Particularly with getting the model to run properly took some workarounds as there is currently an [open issue](https://github.com/eraserNut/MTMT/issues/19) where the trained model throws a `RuntimeError` when trying to load the `state_dict` into PyTorch.
+Instead I had to load the `state_dict` with the parameter `strict=False` to ignore any mismatching keys, and then save my own version of the model.
+Another tricky bug I had to deal with is that OpenCV cannot show [multiple windows](https://answers.opencv.org/question/160607/imshow-call-never-returns-opencv-320-dev/) in [separate ROS callback functions.](https://answers.ros.org/question/255068/cvimshow-runtime-error-qobjectstarttimer-timers-cannot-be-started-from-another-thread/).
+So instead I had to save one of the images in an instance variable and display both images in the same callback.

+If given more time, some improvements that could be made to the project would be to move the simulation onto a machine that can handle GPU accelerated inference.
+The laptop I'm currently running this on is maxed out running Gazebo and the necessary programs, so there is no available memory to run the shadow detection model.
+With a higher performing computer, the neato speed would not have to be as limited and the whole performance would be more accurate as the mask would be given in real time.
+A software improvement that could be made to the behavior is to have some sort of memory so that once the neato decides on a shadow to move toward, it will be locked on and not distracted by other shadows that may pop up.

+The main takeaway from this project would have to be on properly scoping and splitting the workload.
+My initial idea for a robotics computer vision project was to make swarm sharks and minnows.
+However, it wasn't until very late into the project timeframe did I realize that this would be a lot harder than it seemed because outside of just getting the computer vision and swarm aspect, I would have to spend a considerable amount of time getting the simulation set up to handle the scenario.
+Given that I didn't have the bandwidth to dive in deep and learn how to do this in Gazebo, I decided to pivot to the current project idea.
+From this I have leanred how important it is to do the proper research and technology exploration first before commiting on a project idea.